tylermystery/builder/spec_sheet.md

 Simple Favoriting: Users can select an event by clicking a heart icon, which adds it to the "Your Selections" carousel.
 Selected items have a simple "Remove" button.

-Dynamic Header: A sticky header contains all primary event details and controls: Event Name, Date, Headcount, Event Goals, Collaborators, Total Cost, and the Save & Share button.
-The header collapses to a single summary line on scroll.
+Dynamic Header: A sticky header contains all primary event details and controls.
+A static Tool Name ("Event Builder") is positioned in the top-left and includes the trigger for the Beta Toolkit.
+The main title is a large, editable Event Name input field that dictates the browser's page title.
+Other controls include Date, Headcount, Event Goals, Collaborators, Total Cost, and the Save & Share button.

 Filtering and Sorting
 Multi-Faceted Filtering: Users can refine the catalog view using filters for search, price, duration, status, category, and subcategory.